Picocrypt/Picocrypt/README.md

 A command-line interface is available for Picocrypt <a href="https://github.com/Picocrypt/CLI">here</a>.
 It can encrypt and decrypt files, folders, and glob patterns, and supports paranoid mode and Reed-Solomon encoding.
 You can use it on systems that don't have a GUI or can't run the GUI app.

 ## Web
 A functionally limited web app is available <a href="https://picocrypt.github.io/">here</a> which allows you to encrypt and decrypt standard Picocrypt volumes (no advanced features or keyfiles) on any modern browser, including mobile devices.
 It's a simple, future-proof way to securely encrypt files that should work indefinitely due to the web's stable nature.
-Note that you can only encrypt single files up to a maximum size of 512 MiB.
+Note that you can only encrypt/decrypt single files up to a maximum size of 512 MiB.

 # Comparison
 Here's how Picocrypt compares to other popular encryption tools.